Branching

 then combines them into the overall target.

-Next, let’s look in more detail about how the workflow is set up, starting with how we defined the models:
+Next, let’s look in more detail about how the workflow is set up, starting with how we set up the data:

-Unlike the non-branching version, we defined the models in a
+Unlike the non-branching version, we added a step that groups

 Next, take a look at the command to build the target